Marvin510/ChicagoSpeedViolations/README.md

 ### The making process of visualization #2

+- The Ward with the highest amount of Violation has an Independent Representative.
+City of Chicago has 48 Wards filled by Democrats, 1 by a republican and 1 by an Independent.

 While researching the zip code issue from the original data set I came to realize that I did not understant the meaning of the wards.

 I turned to Wikipedia and found data on wards and how each has a political representative.("Chicago City Council", 2019)